AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/import-file.md

 ## POST import job by dataset ID

-Use this endpoint to create an import job for a classification dataset.
-Creating an import job is required to produce a job ID that can be associated with an uploaded dataset file.
+Use this endpoint to create an import job entity for a classification dataset.
+Creating an import job entity returns a job ID that can be associated with an uploaded dataset file.
+The dataset file is uploaded after this API call.
 For more information on classification jobs, see [Classification set jobs manager](https://experienceleague.adobe.com/docs/analytics/components/classifications/sets/job-manager.htm).

 `POST https://analytics.adobe.io/api/{GLOBALCOMPANYID}/classifications/job/import/createApiJob/{DATASET_ID}`